Vice presidency of JD Vance: Vice presidency (2025–present)

 On March 26, Vance visited Marine Corps Base Quantico to commemorate the then-upcoming 250th anniversary of the founding of the U.S. Marine Corps.
 At the event, Vance spoke to Marines about the history of the Marine Corps, saying: "Two-hundred-fifty years of winning wars, 250 years of kicking ass and taking names".
 He also participated in shooting a M27 Infantry automatic rifle, M240 machine gun, M107 .50 caliber rifle, and M102 howitzer at the base firing range.
 While visiting the base, Vance wore a helmet patch inscribed with "The Corporal of Marines" where the title "commander-in-chief" would appear on the U.S. president's patch.

 In March 2025, Vance became the first sitting U.S. vice president to visit Greenland, appearing at the United States' Pituffik Space Base.
 Vance acknowledged that Trump wanted the United States to acquire Greenland, commenting: "We can't just ignore the president's desires", while warning that Greenland faced the "encroachment of powerful countries" China and Russia "as they expand their ambitions".
 Vance explicitly declared in a "message to Denmark" that "you have not done a good job", as Vance criticized Denmark for having "underinvested in the security architecture" and "people of Greenland".

 In August 2025, Vance was criticized for a family kayaking trip.
 At the request of the U.S. Secret Service, water levels on the Little Miami River were adjusted and the outflow of Caesar Creek Lake was increased by the U.S. Army Corps of Engineers.

+On January 3, 2026, a 26-year-old man from Crestview Hills, Kentucky, was arrested and federally charged with breaking windows and attempting to enter Vance's East Walnut Hills home in Cincinnati, Ohio.
+The man, who lived then in neighboring Hyde Park, was armed with a hammer and reportedly vandalized a Secret Service vehicle as well.
+Vance was not in Ohio at the time.

+On April 3, 2026, Trump announced on Truth Social that Vance would be tasked with investigating fraud, particularly in 'Blue States', as 'fraud czar'.

+On April 25, 2026, Vance was present during the White House Correspondents' Dinner shooting at the Washington Hilton hotel.
+He was escorted out, uninjured.